MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-network-debugging-of-a-virtual-machine-host.md

 ms.technology: windows-devices
 ---

-# Setting Up Network Debugging of a Virtual Machine Host
+# Setting Up Network Debugging of a Virtual Machine - KDNET

 If your target computer is a virtual machine host, you can set up network debugging and still have network access for the virtual machines.